TheTroubleshooter/Home-Assistant/Fitbit/Readme.md

-These are the steps to configure a single Fitbit account using the provided files in the fitbit1 folder.
+These steps will help you configure a single Fitbit account using the provided files in the fitbit1 folder.
 For multiple accounts repeat the steps using the fitbit2 folder contents instead.
 For three or more accounts you will need to alter the files provided.

 Instructions:
 1. Download the three folders and their contents to separate folders on your computer.